Bearing the Unbearable: A Relationship-Based Training Program for Perinatal Loss

 Working with families bereaved from pregnancy and infant death can be harrowing.
 The emotionally-charged nature of perinatal loss lands the clinician squarely in the territory of unbearable, intolerable and unspeakable aspects of human experience.
 The clinician is required to join with their patient/client to bear the unbearable, tolerate the intolerable and find words for the unspeakable experiences that occur when a pregnancy ends and a baby dies.

-The Centre for Perinatal Psychology has developed a comprehensive, integrated, relationship-based training program for working therapeutically with bereavement following a perinatal loss.
+The Perinatal Training Centre has developed a comprehensive, integrated, relationship-based training program for working therapeutically with bereavement following a perinatal loss.

 - Identify key features and types of perinatal loss;